API Reference

 name = fields.Str()

-If the PORT environment variable is set, requests will be served on that port automatically to all known hosts.
+If the PORT environment variable is set and no explicit port= is provided, requests will be served on that port automatically to all known hosts.
+If both are set and disagree, the explicit port= wins by default.

 Parameters: